BCDA-APS/bluesky_training/_sources/instrument/_configure_bluesky_instrument.rst.txt

 Configure bluesky instrument
 ============================

-After the steps in the "ref"`checklist` are complete, it is time to configure the instrument for the details of this specific user.
+After the steps in the :ref:`checklist` are complete, it is time to configure the instrument for the details of this specific user.

 Settings for various aspects of data collection are distributed amongst the many